uwmadisoncals/cals-main-plugins/googleanalytics/readme.txt

 It learns about your traffic patterns to spot "spikes" of visitors and then sends an alert.
 If your website doesn't have good amount of visitors you might not see any Trending Content Alerts because the algorithm needs more data to see "trends".

-= I have other questions, where I can get support or provide feedback? = If you have any questions please let us know directly at support@googleanalytics.zendesk.com or create a new topic within our support portal here: (https://googleanalytics.zendesk.com/hc/en-us/community/posts/new) We are always happy to help.
+= I have other questions, where I can get support or provide feedback? = If you have any questions please let us know directly at support@googleanalytics.zendesk.com or create a new topic within our support portal here: <a href=”https://googleanalytics.zendesk.com/hc/en-us/community/posts/new> https://googleanalytics.zendesk.com/hc/en-us/community/posts/new</a>
+We are always happy to help.

 == Screenshots ==